-The following rules are in place to ensure that each guest has a great experience at Reno Improv.
+The following guidelines are in place to ensure that each guest has a great experience at Reno Improv.
 Our management team and show night crew are present to uphold all our house rules.
-By entering our theater, you are agreeing to abide by these rules:

 We do not offer refunds on class registrations, however we would be happy to apply your payment to any future class or workshop.
 If you have registered for a class that is canceled (e.g., due to low enrollment), we will automatically re-enroll you in the class the next time it is offered.

-We start all students in our training program at Level 1 (or the optional Level 0).
+We start all students in our training program at Level 1.
 Community- and ensemble-building are fundamental elements of all Reno Improv classes, and we believe that students are best served by taking the training program classes in sequence, starting with Level 1.

 In general, our classes are uncensored and designed for adults.
 If you are under 18, we will ask for your parent’s or guardian’s permission to take our classes.

-Each level in our training program has specific learning outcomes; in other words, specific things you should be able to do upon successful completion of the class.
-In addition to the specific objectives of the individual classes, we teach students to be attentive listeners, collaborative workers, and bold decision makers, with elements of public speaking, stagecraft, and acting thrown in for good measure.
+Each level of our training program has specific learning outcomes — in other words, specific things you should be able to do upon successful completion of the class.
+In addition to the specific objectives of the individual classes, we teach students to be attentive listeners, collaborative workers and bold decision makers, with elements of public speaking, stagecraft and acting.

 That depends on when you’d like to use the space.
 Scheduled classes and shows always take precedence over rehearsals, so weekday and Saturday evenings are pretty solidly booked.
 Mornings and afternoons tend to be a bit more flexible.
 Feel free to contact us to discuss it!